Toggle menu

 In addition, all new developments and premises which have been subject to structural alterations since 1994 will have building control approval in the form of a Building Regulations Completion Certificate.
 The onus will be on the applicant to demonstrate that any structural alterations have been approved by Building Control.
 Failure to do so may result in representations and the licence being refused or granted subject to conditions.

-The Impact of Alcohol on Stockton-on-Tees
+The impact of alcohol on Stockton-on-Tees

 The Council maintains its commitment to encourage and promote entertainment, live music, dance and theatre that provides wider cultural benefits to the community, and also promotes a vibrant night time economy.
 However, this needs to be considered alongside the negative impact alcohol use can have.